As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Where to Buy Raw Honey – Best Brand of Raw Honey to Buy

 One brand that has earned rave reviews is Nature Nate’s.
 Nature Nate’s 100% Raw & Unfiltered Honey has not undergone any pasteurizing process.
-The honey is extracted directly from the honeycomb, strained and gently warmed so retain the original pollen composition.
-It is a rich source of Vitamin C, antioxidants, protein, iron and fiber.
+The honey is extracted directly from the honeycomb, strained, and gently warmed so it retains the original pollen composition.
+It is a rich source of Vitamin C, antioxidants, protein, iron, and fiber.

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your doctor before using any natural medication or if you experience any unusual symptoms.
 See Full Disclaimer here.